Autodesk/bionano-wetLabAccelerator/README.md

 ### TODO

-- autoprotocol-like protocol factory (basic version initially)
-  - how to scale for each method? esp. re: UI
-  - may need separate UI for each step? at least a way of capturing step-specific metadata

-- get json-editor directive in sync
+- pipette steps

-- allow passage of object as attrs for input in tx-measure -- need to support input[type] though
+  - passage of form in

-- move away from selects to some other dropdown?
+- support high level ordering API

+- scaffolds for each instruction? or just add required for templates?

 - Protocol UI
   - refs need to be converted to class from JSON for within directive
   - adding instructions
   - sorting instructions

-- high level ordering API
+#### Pretty + Nice features

+- allow passage of object as attrs for input in tx-measure -- need to support input[type] though

 - better well UI

+- move away from selects to some other dropdown?

 - wire up so can actually send a protocol